fquerdasi/gusto_microbiome_brain_internalizingsx/README.md

 Analysis scripts used for the manuscript "Childhood gut microbiome is linked to mental health at school age via the functional connectome"

-Preprint can be found at: https://osf.io/preprints/psyarxiv/u9dw5
+Preprint can be found at: https://osf.io/preprints/psyarxiv/u9dw5 Supplemental materials for the preprint and a link to this repo can be found at: https://osf.io/unh6b/

 ## System Requirements
 This code has been tested on a MacBook Pro with MacOS Sequioa 15.01, running R version 4.2.3 in RStudio version 2022.07.2.